Lake Turkana: Basso Narok

 J. W. Gregory reported in The Geographical Journal of 1894 that it was called "Basso Narok", meaning "Black Lake" in the Samburu language.
 Likewise, the nearby Ethiopian Lake Chew Bahir is called "Basso Naibor" in Samburu, meaning "White Lake".
-The Samburu are among the dominant tribes in the lake Turkana region when the explorers came."
+The Samburu are among the dominant tribes in the lake Turkana region when the explorers came.
 What the native form of this phrase was, what it might mean, and in which language is not clear.

 Biology

-Satellite image of Lake Turkana, distinguishable from its jade color.
+Satellite image of Lake Turkana, distinguishable by its jade colour.
 The Omo River enters at the top.
 The river visible on the lower left is the Turkwel, which has been dammed for hydroelectric power.

 Biomes

 The major biomes are the lake itself, which is an aquatic biome, and the surrounding region, which is classified as desert and xeric shrubland.
 The Chalbi Desert is east of the lake.
-During moister times, a dry grassland appears, featuring Aristida adcensionis and A. mutabilis.
+During moister times, a dry grassland appears, featuring Aristida adscensionis and A. mutabilis.
 During drier times, the grass disappears.
 The shrublands contain dwarf shrubs, such as Duosperma eremophilum and Indigofera spinosa.
 Near the lake are doum palms.